Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Introduction

 In this paper, we focus on solving approximately Problem (P) and its application in finding a path to the goal of the autonomous robot with a limited vision range avoiding obstacles.
 The analytical and geometrical properties of such paths including the existence, uniqueness, characteristics, and conditions for concatenation, are explored in~\cite{HaiAnHuyen2019}.
-The method of multiple shooting (MMS for short), which was used successfully for determining shortest paths in polygon or polytope (see~\cite{AnHaiHoai2013,AnTrang2018,HoaiAnHai2017}), is proposed to find shortest paths along sequences of bundles of line segments.
+The method of multiple shooting (MMS), which was used successfully for determining shortest paths in polygon or polytope (see~\cite{AnHaiHoai2013,AnTrang2018,HoaiAnHai2017}), is proposed to find shortest paths along sequences of bundles of line segments.
 Note that MMS can be applied directly for (P), whereas Li and Klette's technique does not.
-An algorithm for path planning for autonomous robots that is modified from that in~\cite{BinhAnHoai2021} is also addressed.
+An algorithm for path planning for autonomous robots modified from that in~\cite{BinhAnHoai2021} is also addressed.
 If the robot moves from $q$ to $p$ in which $p$ is marked in the past and does not belong to the current robot's vision, MMS is called to find approximately the shortest path joining $p$ and $q$ along a sequence of bundles of line segments.
-It is a feasible path that is shorter than the shortest path joining $p$ and $q$ in graph $G$, see Fig.~\ref{fig:path-obtained}.
+It is a feasible path that is shorter than the shortest path joining $p$ and $q$ in the graph $G$, see Figure~\ref{fig:path-obtained}.

 We use MMS to compare with the method using Li and Klette's technique~\cite{Li2011} as a phase in path planning for autonomous robots introduced in~\cite{BinhAnHoai2021}.
 We test on a set of different maps.
-The numerical experiments show that our method averagely reduces the running time by about 2.88\% of the algorithm using Li and Klette's technique (Table~\ref{Table:time-results} and Fig.~\ref{fig:result_maps_10}(i)).
-If only considering the running time of solving sub-problems of finding approximately shortest paths along sequences of line segments (not for the whole problem), the algorithm using MMS reduces by about 64,46\% of that using Li and Klette's technique (Table~\ref{Table:time-results} and Fig.~\ref{fig:result_maps_10}(ii)).
-Besides, the total distance traveled by the robot reduces significantly by about 16.57\%, as compared with the approach without replacing available trajectories obtained from $G$ with shorter paths for returning (Table~\ref{Table:length-results} and Fig.~\ref{fig:map_sequence_bundles}).
+The numerical experiments show that our method averagely reduces the running time by about 2.88\% of the algorithm using Li and Klette's technique (Table~\ref{Table:time-results}).
+Especially, when focusing geometric shortest path problem, our algorithm outperforms the other significantly.
+If only considering the running time of solving sub-problems of finding approximately shortest paths along sequences of line segments (not for the whole problem), the algorithm using MMS reduces by about 64,46\% of that using Li and Klette's technique.
+Besides, the total distance traveled by the robot reduces significantly by about 16.57\%, as compared with the approach without replacing the available trajectories obtained from the graph $G$ by shorter paths for returning (Table~\ref{Table:length-results}).